Swimming with the stars in Oaxaca’s bioluminescent lagoon

 We could see schools of tiny fish, glowing like radioactive Nemo’s beneath the surface of the water.
 They scattered in all directions as the swimmers surfaced, their heads bathed in a sparkling sheath of white droplets.

 “ There are lots of bioluminescent beaches but only two bioluminescent lagoons in the world,” said Ebarardo.
-“One here and another in Puerto Rico.
+“One here in Oaxaca and another in Puerto Rico.
 The best viewing times are at the New Moon when the sky is at its darkest.”

 I dipped my hand in the water and droplets of sparkly stars poured from my hands.